 8 Preaching and expounding, writing, copying, selecting, and obtaining all things.
-Whitmer was not only historian, but played a key role in copying many early Church documents.
+Whitmer was not only historian but recorder, playing a key role in copying many early Church documents.
 He also had the responsibility to preach in his travels, which he frequently did.